mlswg/mls-protocol/draft-ietf-mls-protocol.md

 A _subtree_ of a tree is the tree given by any node (the _head_ of the subtree) and its descendants.
 The _size_ of a tree or subtree is the number of leaf nodes it contains.
-For a given parent node, its _left subtree_ is the subtree with its left child as head and the its _right subtree_ is the subtree with its right child as head.
+For a given parent node, its _left subtree_ is the subtree with its left child as head and its _right subtree_ is the subtree with its right child as head.

 Every tree used in this protocol is a perfect binary tree, that is, a complete